fsmosca/UCIChessEngineProtocol/README.md

 * The specification is independent of the operating system.
 For Windows, the engine is a normal exe file, either a console or "real" windows application.

-* all communication is done via standard input and output with text commands,
+* All communication is done via standard input and output with text commands.

 * The engine should boot and wait for input from the GUI, the engine should wait for the "isready" or "setoption" command to set up its internal parameters as the boot process should be as quick as possible.

-* the engine must always be able to process input from stdin, even while thinking.
+* The engine must always be able to process input from stdin, even while thinking.

-* all command strings the engine receives will end with '\n', also all commands the GUI receives should end with '\n',
+* All command strings the engine receives will end with '\n', also all commands the GUI receives should end with '\n',
   Note: '\n' can be 0x0d or 0x0a0d or any combination depending on your OS.
   If you use Engine and GUI in the same OS this should be no problem if you communicate in text mode, but be aware of this when for example running a Linux engine in a Windows GUI.

-* arbitrary white space between tokens is allowed
+* Arbitrary white space between tokens is allowed
   Example: "debug on\n" and  "   debug     on  \n" and "\t  debug \t  \t\ton\t  \n" all set the debug mode of the engine on.